-In response to acute overdose, the short-acting opioid antagonist naloxone is considered the "gold standard," and it remains the most widely used opioid antagonist for the reversal of overdose and opioid-related respiratory depression.
+In response to acute overdose, the short-acting opioid antagonist naloxone is considered the criterion standard, and it remains the most widely used opioid antagonist for the reversal of overdose and opioid-related respiratory depression.
 It acts by competing with opioids at receptor sites in the brain stem, reversing desensitization to carbon dioxide, and reversing or preventing respiratory failure and coma.
 There is no evidence that subcutaneous or intramuscular use is inferior to intravenous naloxone.
 This has prompted some states, including West Virginia, to pass laws allowing opioid antagonists to be available to the general public for administration outside the healthcare setting to treat acute opioid overdose [60].

 When used for opioid overdose, a dose of 0.4-2 mg of naloxone is administered intravenously, intramuscularly, or subcutaneously [62].
-An intranasal formulation is also available in doses of 2 mg, 4 mg, or 8 mg [79].
+An intranasal formulation is also available in doses of 2 mg, 4 mg, or 8 mg [73].
+In 2023, the FDA approved over-the-counter sales of 4-mg nasal spray naloxone.
 If necessary, the dose may be repeated every 2 to 3 minutes for full reversal.
 For ease of use, naloxone is also available in a pre-filled auto-injection device.
 It is important that standard Advanced Cardiac Life Support (ACLS) protocols be continued while naloxone is being administered and that medical treatment (at a healthcare facility) be given immediately.